ErinsMatthew/process-gopro-video/README.md

 # process-gopro-video
-Combined and process GoPro videos so they can be uploaded to YouTube.
+Combine and process GoPro videos so they can be uploaded to YouTube.